jessicamaximo23/ICH/README.md

 # ICH
-This is a real project that I am developing for a Physical Therapy Clinic (Instituto do Corpo humano-Brasil)
+This is a project that I am developing for a Physical Therapy Clinic (Instituto do Corpo humano-Formosa-Goiais -Brasil)

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->